dcodrin/todo-api-demo-express-sequelize-sqlite/README.md

-This is a basic example of express.
-There are two files in this repo.
-One is server.js and the other server-underscore.js.
-One version is using javascript es6 while the other is using underscore for data manipulation.
+This is a basic demo of an express server using sequelize.

+Our database is initiated in db.js.
+The todo model is imported into db.js from todo.js.